Climbing the social media tree for law, architecture and other professional practices [infographic]

 You’d have to sabotage it, for it not to be.

-That said, despite the incredibly high numbers on LinkedIn and other social media sites, most people just get stuck at the wallflower or self-promotional stage.
+That said, despite the incredibly high numbers on LinkedIn and other social media sites, most lawyers, architects and other professionals just get stuck at the wallflower or self-promotional stage.
 They never see the real potential.

 So, ask yourself, do you have any doubts about the effectiveness of business events, when well attended by your market or referral market?
 If not, then why would you doubt social media marketing?
 It’s the very same thing.